 Handling Water-Damage Claims

-- sudden and accidental water damage from a plumbing, heating, or air conditioning system
+- sudden and accidental water damage from a plumbing, heating, or air conditioning system; and

 - mold remediation.

-It’s important that you read your policy carefully to understand your policy’s coverages and dollar limits.
-If you have questions, call your agent or the Texas Department of Insurance’s Consumer Help Line at 1-800-252-3439.
+It's important that you read your policy carefully to understand your policy's coverages and dollar limits.
+If you have questions, call your agent.
+You can also call the Texas Department of Insurance's Consumer Help Line at 1-800-252-3439.

 Move wet items to a dry room or area with lots of fresh air.
 Pull up wet carpeting and rugs as soon as possible.
 If you move items outside, put them in a secure area to protect them from theft.